 The general-purpose metering on Canon cameras, which is often referred to as evaluative metering, performs a good job at producing balanced exposures in the majority of different lighting settings.
-When shooting in an environment with a very high contrast ratio, the camera may experience some difficulty, but you have the option of switching to spot or partial metering to try to compensate for this.
+When shooting in an environment with a very high contrast ratio, the camera may experience some difficulty.
+Still, you have the option of switching to spot or partial metering to try to compensate for this.
 You also have the option of recomposing the shot after you have focused the camera, which will cause it to take a reading from a new portion of the scene.

 Since the optical zoom lens is likely the most important component of this camera, it is fair to anticipate that it will deliver satisfactory results.
-The images captured with the telephoto optic at its maximum extension are of high quality, retaining a great deal of the original detail.
+The images captured with the telephoto optic at its maximum extension are high quality, retaining a great deal of the original detail.

 Quality of the Image

 The Canon PowerShot SX280 HS is capable of producing photographs of exceptionally high quality.
-At ISO 100, 200, and 400, it captured photographs with no noise; however, at ISO 800, it captured images with considerable noise and a minor loss of color saturation.
-Even while ISO 1600 has more noticeable noise and a loss of color, it is still completely acceptable, and even the quicker option of ISO 3200 does not suffer too terribly.
+At ISO 100, 200, and 400, it captured photos with no noise; however, at ISO 800, it captured images with considerable noise and a minor loss of color saturation.
+While ISO 1600 has more noticeable noise and a loss of color, it is still completely acceptable, and even the quicker option of ISO 3200 does not suffer too terribly.
 However, we do not recommend utilizing the fastest speed of ISO 6400.

-When shooting in low-light settings with the camera held by hand or when utilizing the telephoto end of the zoom range, anti-shake performs really well.
+When shooting in low-light settings with the camera held by hand or utilizing the telephoto end of the zoom range, anti-shake performs well.
 The macro performance is rather strong, letting you focus on the topic from a distance as near as 5 centimeters.

-The photographs were a touch soft right out of the Canon PowerShot SX280 HS when the default sharpening level was used.
+The photographs were soft right out of the Canon PowerShot SX280 HS when the default sharpening level was used.
 For the best results, you should do further sharpening in an application such as Adobe Photoshop; alternatively, you may modify the setting directly in the camera.
 Your photos may be given a more interesting look by utilizing the many Creative Filters and My Color mode options.